ProvableHQ/community/snarkOS/MEETINGNOTES.md

 ### Akis:
 * still working on posw documentation
-* confirmed that the [#280](https://github.com/AleoHQ/snarkVM/issues/280) issue is not expected behaviour, as stated in the discussion
+* confirmed that the [#280](https://github.com/AleoHQ/snarkVM/issues/280) issue is not expected behaviour, as stated in the discussion.
+Howard will eventually get to this.
+Summary:  Issue shouldn't be prevalent.

 ### Jules: